mitre/heimdall2/README.md

 If you would like to change Heimdall to your needs, you can use Heimdall's 'Development Mode' to ease the development process.
 The benefit to using this mode is that it will automatically rebuild itself and use those changes as soon as you make them.
 Please note that you should not run development mode when deploying Heimdall for general usage.

 1. Install system dependencies with your system's package manager.
+NodeJS is required and can be installed via your system's package manager, or an alternative method if desired.
+Documented below is the installation via your system's package manager.

    Ubuntu: